Category:

 • AI review assistant: Flags off-policy terms and suggests alternatives based on past preferences.

-• Smart repository: Organizes contracts automatically and makes them searchable by party, term, or clause.
+• Smart contract repository: Organizes contracts automatically and makes them searchable by party, term, or clause.

 • Reporting and insights: Monitors turnaround time, bottlenecks, and contract volume.